-The Knight First Amendment Institute works to defend and strengthen the freedoms of speech and the press in the digital age through strategic litigation, research, and public education.
-We aim to be a vibrant community, a generator of new ideas, a distinctive voice for these fundamental freedoms in public discourse, and an effective defender of these freedoms in the courts.
+The Knight First Amendment Institute defends the freedoms of speech and the press in the digital age through strategic litigation, research, and public education.
+Our aim is to promote a system of free expression that is open and inclusive, that broadens and elevates public discourse, and that fosters creativity, accountability, and effective self-government.

-- Strengthening legal frameworks relating to government transparency.
-Our work in this area is meant to ensure the public has access to the information it needs to evaluate government policy, hold officials accountable for their decisions, and participate fully in the task of self-government.
-Our work is distinctive because of its emphasis on legal reform.
-Our litigation is meant not simply to compel the disclosure of information but to force changes in the policies and practices of executive agencies and the courts.
-We believe that the First Amendment embraces a broad right of access to information in the hands of the government, and we will invest time, energy, and creativity in complex and challenging projects designed to expand and strengthen that right.
+- Strengthening legal frameworks for government transparency.
+Our work in this area seeks to ensure the public has the information it needs to evaluate government policies, hold officials to account for their decisions, and participate fully in the process of self-government.
+Our aim is not simply to compel the disclosure of information that the public is entitled to know, but to force changes in the practices of government agencies and the courts that will empower citizens as decision makers.
+We believe that the First Amendment embraces a broad right of access to information in the hands of the government, and we will invest time, energy, and creativity in projects designed to expand and strengthen that right.

 - Reviving the First Amendment as a constraint on government surveillance.
 Recent disclosures about the National Security Agency have sparked an overdue debate about government surveillance, but this debate has focused mainly on privacy, and has not fully addressed the implications of government surveillance for the freedoms of speech, association, and the press.
 Our work in this area is intended to broaden this debate to enrich public understanding of the interplay between First and Fourth Amendment rights, and to ensure that courts take First Amendment interests into account when they assess the lawfulness of government surveillance policies.